taw00/manuscript-css/README.md

 to a wordprocessor.
 I use LibreOffice, sometimes Google Docs, and Zoho Writer.

-Also check out the myriad of authoring platforms out there: Scrivener, Novlr, LivingWriter, Dabble, Ulysses, Storyist (Apply-only, blech!), Final Draft (for screenwriters), Quoll Writer (Windows-only and not sure if Quoll Writer can produce a manuscript), others.
+Also check out the myriad of authoring platforms out there: Scrivener, Novlr, LivingWriter, Dabble, Ulysses, Storyist (Apple-only, blech!), Final Draft (for screenwriters), Quoll Writer (Windows-only and not sure if Quoll Writer can produce a manuscript), others.